RJonMshka/CS474Homework1/README.md

 ## Set Operation Syntax and Semantics

 ### Common Language Syntax
-All of the expression are of type `SetExpression`.
+All expressions are of type `SetExpression`.
 Each expression or instruction need to be evaluated for its working.
 Which means that you have to write `.eval` at the end of the outermost expression.

 For example, the below code declares a variable with name `var1` and assign it a value of `1` (which is the evaluated value of `Value(3)` expression itself).
 Since, `Value(1)` is also an expression, but you do not need to call `eval` on it separately.
 You just have to call `eval` on the outermost expression which is `Assign` in this case.